colinmichael89/cspb_2270_travel_games/README.md

 1. **Build the Project:**
    - Ensure you have a C++ compiler installed.
-   - Compile the project and run.
+   - Compile the project using a command such as `g++ -o farkle main.cpp`.
+	- If you are using a different compiler, adjust the command accordingly.
+	- If you are using an IDE, follow the instructions for building a C++ project.
+(I built this in VS)

 2. **Execute the Program:**
    - Run the compiled executable: `./farkle`.
    - Follow the on-screen prompts to select the game, input player names, and start playing.